 Students will be assessed relative to the other applications submitted this term.
+Applicants are expected to demonstrate that they have explored and exhausted all resources and assets, including, but not limited to, family/spousal contributions, government funding, student lines of credit, professional/personal loans, external awards or scholarships and personal savings.
 Generally, only students who are deemed as high need will be given a bursary.
 Due to limited funds, the bursary amount will be determined based on the number of applications received and the number of students who were deemed to be eligible for a bursary.